nwallen/Sketch-Motion/README.md

 ![player](http://nwallen.github.io/Sketch-Motion/static/player.png)

 - Animations are played via "players".
-Create a player by tagging a group with the name of the animation you would like to play: e.g. renaming `myGroup ▸ myGroup {loader}` creates a player for the "loader" animation
+Create a player by tagging a group with the name of the animation you would like to play: e.g. renaming `myGroup ▸ myGroup {example}` creates a player for the "loader" animation
 - To play the animation select the artboard containing the tagged group by clicking its name.
 Then select `Plugins ▸ Motion ▸ Animate` from the Sketch toolbar or use the keyboard shortcut `control` + `⌘ command` + `a`
 - The animation will play.
 Two additional artboards will be added to your document (the "Timeline" and the "Legend") which you may use to adjust the animation
 - You can add multiple players to an artboard -- for the same or different animations